nrc/r4cppp/control flow.md

-*The following example incorporates more advanced topics covered in the section on [Borrowed Pointers](borrowed.md).* Let's say you have a vector of integers and want to call the the function, passing the vector by reference and have the vector modified in place.
+*The following example incorporates more advanced topics covered in the section on [Borrowed Pointers](borrowed.md).* Let's say you have a vector of integers and want to call the function, passing the vector by reference and have the vector modified in place.
 Here the `for` loop uses a mutable iterator which gives mutable refererences - the `*` dereferencing should be familiar to C++
 programmers: